sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-25.md

           m))))
 ```

-This can be checked by tracing it's execution on the same parameters:
+This can be checked by tracing its execution on the same parameters:

 ```
 >(expmod 941 1008 1009)